-It is possible for an attacker to tamper with a DNS response or poison the DNS cache and take users to a malicious site with the legitimate domain name in their address bar.
+The problem: It is possible for an attacker to tamper with a DNS response or poison the DNS cache and take users to a malicious site with the legitimate domain name in their address bar.

-DNSSEC configured authoritative DNS servers prevent this kind of attack by digitally signing each resource record with a private key.
+The solution: DNSSEC configured authoritative DNS servers prevent this kind of attack by digitally signing each resource record with a private key.
 The DNS resolver verifies the integrity of a zone record using the public key and the digital signature.

 Name Server Daemon (NSD) is an open source authoritative-only DNS server software developed by NLNet Labs.
 It uses BIND-style zone files for easy configuration.